Azaxis/learning-opentok-ios/README.md

 This sample app shows how to accomplish basic tasks using the OpenTok iOS SDK.
 It connects the user with another client so that they can share an OpenTok audio-video chat session.
-Additionally, the app uses the OpenTok API to provide the following:
+Additionally, the app uses the OpenTok iOS SDK to implement the following:

 * Controls for muting the audio of each participant
 * A control for switching the camera used (between the front and back)
-* A text chat panel
+* Text chat for the participants
 * The ability to record the chat session, stop the recording, and view the recording

 Configuring the application